Research and development is one of the 'Big Six' strands of the work of teaching schools.

 - Response to intervention

-Reports were published in January 2016, providing schools with evidence of what works in closing the attainment gap for disadvantaged pupils.
+Reports will be published in December 2015.
+This will provide schools with evidence of what works in closing the attainment gap for disadvantaged pupils.

 In this project 20 teaching schools are developing their expertise in evidence-based teaching.
 They are exploring different approaches to embedding it within their schools and across their alliances.